dustinpfister/blog_posts/_posts/threejs-standard-material.md

 ### Be mindful of the differences with the color property compared to the baisc material

 One of the major reasons why I would use the standard material is because I want to do something involving one or more light sources.
 When it comes to the Basic Material I just need to worry about the color property when it comes to setting a solid color for the mesh.
 I then will maybe just use a color map with the basic material as a way to go about adding some texture.
-I can do the same with the standard material it is just that now I would want to set a solid color for the mesh using the emissve property as any color that I set with the color property will only show up when a light source of some kind is present.
+I can do the same with the standard material as I would with the basic material, it is just that now I would want to set a solid color for the mesh using the emissve property rather than the color property in order to get the same effect.
+The reason why is that any color that I set with the color property with the standard material will only show up when a light source of some kind is present.
+The emissive map property is then what I would want to use in place of the map property with the basic material.

 ### Know the options when it comes to light sources

-There are a number of options to chose from when it comes to light sources, the two I generally find myself going with are the [point light](/2019/06/02/threejs-point-light/), and an [ambient light](/2018/11/02/threejs-ambientlight/).
+There are a number of options to chose from when it comes to light sources, the two I generally find myself going with are the [point light](/2019/06/02/threejs-point-light/), and an [ambient light](/2018/11/02/threejs-ambientlight/), but there are a lot of other options of course.

 ### Version Numbers matter with three.js